bobbimanners/Applecorn/README.md

 `*CDIR dirname` - create directory `dirname`.  `*MKDIR` is a synonym.

+`*ACCESS pathname attribs` - change file permisions.
+The string `attribs` can contain any of the following:
+  - `R` - File is readable
+  - `W` - File is writeable
+  - `L` - File is locked against deletion, renaming and writing.

 `*FX a[,x,y]` - invokes `OSBYTE` MOS calls.

 `*OPT` - sets file system options.
 Currently does not do anything.